mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### Fixes

-* **Design - Endpoint**    (questa l'abbiamo già "data per scontata" nello scorso... non la metterei) The configurations created from **endpoint with dot inside the name** have been fixed.

 * **Design - CMS**
     When you create a CMS page and you attach an endpoint with dot inside the name, the `GoToProperties` section **does not crash anymore**.